System Design Space

 ACL

-When suitable: Object stores, file systems, and small isolated domains with an explicit owner rule.
+When suitable: Object stores, file systems, and small isolated domains where every resource has an explicit owner.

-Where it hurts: Large multi-tenant systems, where bulk access changes become too expensive.
+Where it hurts: Large multi-tenant systems, where one org change turns into editing thousands of entries and bulk access changes get too expensive.

-Boundary: Use it as a local model next to the resource, not as one global access policy for the whole company.
+Boundary: Keep it as a local model next to the resource — do not stretch it into one global access policy for the whole company.

 RBAC